JungCode/New-Think-Space/README.md

 # New-Think-Space
+> **Note**: Currently, SSL is not set up, so you may not be able to connect to my server.
+So if you want to use my demo please confirm the server link to use the web: [https://54.252.242.166](https://54.252.242.166)

 New-Think-Space is a web application inspired by Notion, developed using **ExpressJS** for the backend and **ReactJS** with **Vite** for the frontend.
 It offers a dynamic and modern user experience, providing a robust platform for users to manage their notes and ideas.